Emotional intelligence is key to becoming a strong leader. Here's why it matters.

 But what is the connection between high emotional intelligence and high salary?
-Brad Flowers, partner of boutique branding agency Bullhorn Creative, says this important quality helps you to read the situation and time your request just right.
+Brad Flowers, partner of boutique branding agency Bullhorn Creative, said this important quality helps you accurately read situations and time your requests appropriately.

 "The most difficult part of getting a bigger salary is asking for it," Flowers said.
-"Emotional intelligence – combined with a smart case – equips you with the tools to recognize the perfect moment to ask, how to ask appropriate for your audience, and how to deal with any answer you receive."
+"Emotional intelligence – combined with a smart case – equips you with the tools to recognize the perfect moment to ask, how to ask appropriately for your audience and how to deal with any answer you receive."

-Jennifer Hancock, founder of Humanist Learning Systems, said people with emotional intelligence also typically have high salaries because they tend to be more productive.
+Jennifer Hancock, founder of Humanist Learning Systems, added that people with a high EQ typically have higher salaries because they tend to be more productive.

-"People who are good at working with other people and getting other people to work with them tend to get more work done," she told Business News Daily.
+"People who are good at working with other people and getting other people to work with them tend to get more work done," said Hancock.
 "They have good reputations since people like working with them."